lester0866/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a PhD student at [MIT CSAIL](https://csail.mit.edu/) working with [Vincent Sitzmann](https://www.vincentsitzmann.com/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).
 Previously, I completed my B.S. in Computer Science at the University of Rochester.
 My research is partly supported by the [MIT Presidential Fellowship](https://oge.mit.edu/fellowships/presidential-graduate-fellowship-program/).

 I am interested in building inverse models that capture the rich and *structured representation* of the physical world from *unstructured observation*.
-To this end, my research draws ideas from vision+graphics, computational cognitive science, and robotics.
+To this end, my research draws ideas from vision+graphics, robotics, and computational cognitive science.

 <!-- **To master/undergraduate students**: If you would like to chat about life, career, or AI/ML research, feel free to email me.
 I encourage students from [underrepresented groups]() to reach out and will prioritize replying to these messages. -->